Turkey's bitter election battle nears decision day - ExBulletin

 Evanescent Reserves

-“This is the first time we have witnessed such a campaign full of insults.”
+“This is the first time we’ve seen such an insult-filled campaign,” Dundar said.

 Most pre-election polls in Turkey underestimated the level of support for Erdogan in the first round.